-41. Contracts for schemes in excess of the EU thresholds will be let in accordance with the EU Regulations.

-42. Selection of organisations to be invited to tender shall be decided by the Board.

-43. Invitations to tender must include a full specification and conditions of tender, including the requirement to comply with any special requirements.
-Tenderers must be informed of the tender submission process and treated equally in all respects.

-44. Tenders shall be returned in plain envelopes, marked only "Tender" and the name of the contract.
-They shall be held securely by the Chief Executive Officer until the time set for opening.

-45. Tenders shall be opened by the Chief Executive Officer and the Chairman and prices recorded at the time of opening on a form signed by those witnessing the opening.
-All documents shall be retained.

-46. Any tender returned after the deadline date, or not complying with the conditions of tender shall be disqualified.
-The reason for the disqualification shall be recorded at the time of its occurrence and the documentation signed by the Chief Executive Officer and the Chairman.

-47. Tenders must be evaluated taking into account the price, the quality, the tenderer's capacity for fulfilling the contract, the financial status of the tenderer and the Board's budgetary provision.

-48. Post tender negotiations before award of the contract should only take place if it has been established as a condition of the tendering process in advance.
-It should not be used to make fundamental changes to the specification or award criteria, but can be used, for example to improve discounts, payment terms, delivery dates, guarantees, etc. In conducting post tender negotiations the following must be adhered to:

-- a. tenderers are informed in tender documentation that post tender negotiation may be used; - b. at least two persons from the organisation are present at the negotiations - c. a written record of the negotiations is kept.

-49. Successful and unsuccessful tenderers must be informed of the award of the contract in writing
+- 37. Contracts will be let in accordance with applicable procurement regulations. - 38.
+Selection of organisations to be invited to tender shall be decided by the Board. - 39.
+Invitations to tender must include a full specification and conditions of tender, including the requirement to comply with any special requirements.
+Tenderers must be informed of the tender submission process and treated equally in all respects. - 40.
+Tenders shall be returned in plain envelopes, marked only "Tender" and the name of the contract.
+They shall be held securely by the Chief Executive Officer until the time set for opening. - 41.
+Tenders shall be opened by the Chief Executive Officer and the Chairman and prices recorded at the time of opening on a form signed by those witnessing the opening.
+All documents shall be retained. - 42.
+Any tender returned after the deadline date, or not complying with the conditions of tender shall be disqualified.
+The reason for the disqualification shall be recorded at the time of its occurrence and the documentation signed by the Chief Executive Officer and the Chairman. - 43.
+Tenders must be evaluated taking into account the price, the quality, the tenderer's capacity for fulfilling the contract, the financial status of the tenderer and the Board's budgetary provision. - 44.
+Post tender negotiations before award of the contract should only take place if it has been established as a condition of the tendering process in advance.
+It should not be used to make fundamental changes to the specification or award criteria, but can be used, for example to improve discounts, payment terms, delivery dates, guarantees, etc. In conducting post tender negotiations the following must be adhered to: - (a) tenderers are informed in tender documentation that post tender negotiation may be used; - (b) at least two persons from the organisation are present at the negotiations - (c) a written record of the negotiations is kept. - 45.
+Successful and unsuccessful tenderers must be informed of the award of the contract in writing.